Identity card of Kosovo

-The Identity card of Kosovo is an ID card issued to the citizens of Kosovo for the purpose of establishing their identity, as well as serving as proof of residency, right to work and right to public benefits.
+The Identity card of Kosovo (Albanian: Letërnjoftim) is an ID card issued to the citizens of Kosovo for the purpose of establishing their identity, as well as serving as proof of residency, right to work and right to public benefits.
 A biometric ID card has been issued since 2013.

 Design

 International travel

 An identity card of Kosovo can be used instead of a passport for travel to some countries neighbouring Kosovo: